mattermost/mattermost-developer-documentation/site/content/blog/2020-06-10-opentracing.md

 ## What is distributed tracing?

-Large scale, cloud applications are usually built using interconnected services that can be rather hard to troubleshoot.
+Large-scale cloud applications are usually built using interconnected services that can be rather hard to troubleshoot.
 When a service is scaled, simple logging doesn't cut it anymore and a more in-depth view into system's flow is required.
-That's where [Distributed tracing](https://opentracing.io/docs/overview/what-is-tracing/) comes into play; it allows developers and SREs to get a detailed view of a request as it travels through the system of services.
+That's where [distributed tracing](https://opentracing.io/docs/overview/what-is-tracing/) comes into play; it allows developers and SREs to get a detailed view of a request as it travels through the system of services.
 With distributed tracing you can:

 1. Trace the execution path of a single request as it goes through a complicated path inside the distributed system
 2. Pinpoint bottlenecks and measure latency of specific parts of the execution path